epochjs/epoch/README.md

 2. [NPM](https://www.npmjs.com/) (v2.1.0+)

-Once both are installed on your machine you will need to run `npm install` from the repository's root directory in order to install other dependant libraries.
+Once both are installed on your machine you will need to run `npm install` from the repository's root directory in order to install the npm packages required to develop epoch.

 Once you have installed the required npm packages you can use `gulp build` to fully rebuild the source (see more information about gulp tasks below).